-Common side effects of anesthesia are a sore throat from the breathing tube, nausea, vomiting, confusion, muscle aches, and itchiness.
-Side effects of surgery include pain and swelling, which will be worse right after surgery and will lessen over the next few weeks.
+Common side effects of anesthesia are hoarseness from the breathing tube. nausea, vomiting, confusion, muscle aches, and itchiness.
+Side effects of surgery are very individual, but can include pain and swelling, which will be worse right after surgery and will lessen over the next few weeks.

 You will have scars from the incisions.
-Numbness near the surgical area may be long-lasting.
+Numbness near the surgical area may be short or long-lasting.
 Depending on your lung function prior to surgery, you may be short of breath during certain activities.